The ultimate guide to what is manufacturing

 Throughput time = The time taken to complete manufacturing / each unit of product

-But, when calculating your throughput time you should be mindful of:
+When calculating your throughput time, you should be mindful of the following:

 These all affect how long it will take to manufacture an item.

 Manufacturing lead time